-‘B’ is for Broccoli and for blissful health.
-This popular vegetable has a wide variety of nutritional and medicinal benefits, including its ability to prevent many types of cancer, improve our digestive system, lower cholesterol, detoxify the body, maximize vitamin and mineral uptake, prevent allergic reactions, boost the immune system, protect the skin, prevent birth defects, lower blood pressure, eliminate inflammation, and improve vision and ocular health.
+Broccoli has a variety of health benefits, including its ability to improve digestion, lower cholesterol levels, and maximize vitamin and mineral uptake.
+It can also help prevent allergic reactions, boosts the immune system, protects the skin, aid in preventing birth defects, lowers , reduces inflammation, and improves vision as well as ocular health.

 What is Broccoli?